 I feel so very lucky to have my basic needs, or bottom tier, met (thanks to my dear husband, his employer, and living within our means) and wish everyone in the world had theirs met too.
 How amazing would our world be if everyone was walking around with a full belly, a peaceful mind, and had the capacity to work on their creative projects?

-For the sake of design and t-shirt design, I simplified my little hierarchy to this:
+For the sake of design, I simplified my little hierarchy to this:

 Here is the papercut work in progress: